Chowdhury-DSP/math_approx/README.md

 be made constexpr because they depend on `std::sqrt`.
 If someone knows of any portable constexpr-compatible implementations of these methods, I would be happy to add them to the library!

+## License

+`math_approx` is open source, and is licensed under the BSD 3-clause license.

+Enjoy!